About the ETHS Health Center

 Immunizations are only available to students who qualify for the Federal Vaccines for Children program (includes those with Illinois Department of Healthcare and Family Services Health Plan, uninsured, and American Indian or Alaskan Native).
 Immunizations are not available for students with private insurance that covers immunizations.
 No student will be turned away because of inability to pay.

 Parent Involvement & Student Confidentiality

-Parents or legal guardians sign a consent form giving permission for their student to access services at the ETHS Health Center.
+Parents or legal guardians sign a consent form giving permission for their student to access services at the ETHS Health Center (consent form in Spanish).
 Students 18 years old and older can consent to all medical services on their own.
 In accordance with Illinois state laws, there are some instances when minor students may be seen without parent/guardian consent (see Consent by Minors Medical Procedures Act, 410 ILCS 210 Section 4).